h5law/pokt-ibc-integration/phase1/ics23/README.md

 func (*CommitmentState) CreateNonMembershipProof(Path) *CommitmentProof
 ```

 Here we can create the `CommitmentState` type to be an interface that wraps the functionality of the `pokt-network/smt` package and exposes the desired functions.
-In our situation the `Path` which we store our values under should either be:

-1. Prefixed with a store key
+In our situation the `Path` which we store our values under should be prefixed with a store key.
-2. Or we should have an subtree structure as we currently do in `persistence/state.go` - this would presumably still require some sort of Path prefix to determine the subtree

 _NOTE:_ This can be decided on the implementation of ICS-24 (Host Requirements) [10] which defines the methods to retrieve the `Path` strings for elements stored in our different state tracking objects.